Developmental psychology: Stages of psychosocial development

-German-American psychologist Erik Erikson and his collaborator and wife, Joan Erikson, posits eight stages of individual human development influenced by biological, psychological, and social factors throughout the lifespan.
-At each stage the person must resolve a challenge, or an existential dilemma.
-Successful resolution of the dilemma results in the person ingraining a positive virtue, but failure to resolve the fundamental challenge of that stage reinforces negative perceptions of the person or the world around them and the person's personal development is unable to progress.
+German-American psychologist Erik Erikson and his collaborator and wife, Joan Erikson, posit eight stages of human development, influenced by biological, psychological, and social factors, throughout the lifespan.
+At each stage, the person must resolve a challenge or an existential dilemma.
+Successful resolution of the dilemma results in the person ingraining a positive virtue, but failure to resolve the fundamental challenge of that stage reinforces negative perceptions of the person or the world around them, preventing the person's personal development.

 The first stage, "Trust vs. Mistrust", takes place in infancy.
-The positive virtue for the first stage is hope, in the infant learning whom to trust and having hope for a supportive group of people to be there for him/her.
+The positive virtue for the first stage is hope, in the infant learning who to trust and having hope for a supportive group of people to be there for them.
 The second stage is "Autonomy vs. Shame and Doubt" with the positive virtue being will.
-This takes place in early childhood when the child learns to become more independent by discovering what they are capable of whereas if the child is overly controlled, feelings of inadequacy are reinforced, which can lead to low self-esteem and doubt.
+This takes place in early childhood, when the child learns to become more independent by discovering what they can do.
+If the child is overly controlled, feelings of inadequacy are reinforced, which can lead to low self-esteem and doubt.

 The third stage is "Initiative vs. Guilt".
-The virtue of being gained is a sense of purpose.
+The virtue gained is a sense of purpose.
 This takes place primarily via play.
-This is the stage where the child will be curious and have many interactions with other kids.
+This is the stage when the child will be curious and engage in many interactions with other kids.
 They will ask many questions as their curiosity grows.
-If too much guilt is present, the child may have a slower and harder time interacting with their world and other children in it.
+If too much guilt is present, the child may have a slower, harder time interacting with their world and the other children in it.

 The fourth stage is "Industry (competence) vs. Inferiority".
-The virtue for this stage is competency and is the result of the child's early experiences in school.
-This stage is when the child will try to win the approval of others and understand the value of their accomplishments.
+The virtue of this stage is competence and results from the child's early experiences in school.
+This stage is when the child will try to win others' approval and understand the value of their accomplishments.

 The fifth stage is "Identity vs. Role Confusion".
-The virtue gained is fidelity and it takes place in adolescence.
-This is when the child ideally starts to identify their place in society, particularly in terms of their gender role.
+The virtue gained is fidelity, and it takes place in adolescence.
+This is when the child ideally begins to identify their place in society, particularly regarding their gender role.

-The sixth stage is "Intimacy vs. Isolation", which happens in young adults and the virtue gained is love.
-This is when the person starts to share his/her life with someone else intimately and emotionally.
+The sixth stage is "Intimacy vs. Isolation", which happens in young adults, and the virtue gained is love.
+This is when a person starts to share their life intimately and emotionally with someone else.
 Not doing so can reinforce feelings of isolation.

 The seventh stage is "Generativity vs. Stagnation".
-This happens in adulthood and the virtue gained is care.
+This happens in adulthood, and the virtue gained is care.
 A person becomes stable and starts to give back by raising a family and becoming involved in the community.

 The eighth stage is "Ego Integrity vs. Despair".
 When one grows old, they look back on their life and contemplate their successes and failures.
 If they resolve this positively, the virtue of wisdom is gained.
 This is also the stage when one can gain a sense of closure and accept death without regret or fear.